-Observers can just show up to the event!
+Observers can RSVP on the Facebook event page for that month, or just show up to the event!

-This event is free, but we’ll have a donation box there and encourage an optional small donation (1,000-5,000KRW) to help cover the cost of the venue.
+While this event is free, we encourage all to make a small donation (1,000-5,000KRW) to help defray the cost of the space.

 Every few months, we gather in an informal setting and people (who have signed up prior to the workshop) will perform scenes or monologues that they have been working on.
 These can be in various stages of readiness; they can be thoroughly rehearsed and performance ready, but they don’t need to be.
 If you need to hold a script or have someone on-book to prompt you, that is fine.
 It is up to the performers to rehearse on their own before the workshop.
 Actors can collaborate on a scene (either with or without a director), and aspiring directors can also initiate a project they are interested in, gathering the actors that they need.

 This is a chance to try out new things, either as an actor or as a director, and (if you want) to ask the rest of the group for feedback.
 (If you want someone to record your scene on your smartphone or camera, we can have someone in the group do that too.)
 Each scene or monologue can also serve as a springboard for open discussion, in which we can share ideas and techniques that we use when performing Shakespeare.
 Attendees who are not performing will also have the opportunity to learn by observing and participating in discussion.

 To performers, we encourage you to try new things.
 You are welcome to do material from roles that you are well-suited to, but we also encourage you to try roles that are non-traditional for your type, or to attempt a style that is a stretch for you.
 This is a chance for you to carve out new territory in your personal repertoire of material and roles, and to demonstrate things you haven’t had a chance to do yet.
 Try a variety of things.
 This workshop series is for your benefit, so do what you want with it.